tonsky/Clojure-Sublimed/README.md

 1. Are you on JVM?
 Use Socket REPL.
 2. On JVM and only have nREPL?
 Use JVM nREPL.
 3. CLJS?
 Use ShadowCLJS REPL.
-4. Otherwise (e.g. babashka) use Raw nREPL.
+4. Otherwise (e.g. babashka, sci, ...) use Raw nREPL.

 We intentionally excluded following features: